Gerry Mulligan: Theatre and film

 Mulligan's first film appearance was probably with Krupa's orchestra playing alto saxophone in the RKO short film Follow That Music (1946).
 Mulligan had small roles in the films I Want to Live!
 (1958), as a jazz combo member; Jazz on a Summer's Day (1960), featuring his performance at the 1958 Newport Jazz Festival; The Rat Race (1960), in which he appears as a tenor saxophonist instead of his usual instrument; The Subterraneans (1960) and Bells Are Ringing (also 1960) with his then partner, Judy Holliday.
 Mulligan also performed numerous times on television programmes during his career.

 As a film composer, Mulligan wrote music for A Thousand Clowns (1965, the title theme), the film version of the Broadway comedy Luv (1967), the French films La Menace (1977) and Les Petites galères (1977, with Ástor Piazzolla) and I'm Not Rappaport (1996, the title theme).

 In 1974, Mulligan collaborated on a musical version of Anita Loos' play Happy Birthday.
 Although the creative team had great hopes for the work, it never made it past a workshop production at the University of Alabama.
 In 1978, Mulligan wrote incidental music for Dale Wasserman's Broadway play Play with Fire.

 In 1995, the Hal Leonard Corporation released the video tape The Gerry Mulligan Workshop – A Master Class on Jazz and Its Legendary Players.

 Personal life

 Mulligan married Jeffie Lee Boyd in 1953, but the marriage was annulled.
 Later that same year he married Arlyne Brown, the daughter of songwriter Lew Brown.
 Their son, Reed Brown Mulligan, was born in 1957.
 The couple divorced in 1959.

 Mulligan spent the next six years with actress and singer Judy Holliday, with whom he recorded an album, Holliday With Mulligan.
 Holliday died of cancer in 1965.
 After Holliday’s death, Mulligan met actress Sandy Dennis.
-According to her manager, Bill Treusch, Dennis and Mulligan never officially married, but were together from 1965 to 1976.
+According to her manager, Bill Treusch, Dennis and Mulligan never married, but were together from 1965 to 1976.
 In 1974, Mulligan met Countess Franca Rota Borghini Baldovinetti through their mutual friend Astor Piazzolla, although they did not marry until 1982.
 They remained together until his death.